UN offensive into North Korea: Logistical problems

 The Eighth Army advance into North Korea had begun under great logistical difficulties and was supported only on the narrowest margin.
-On 10 October, the day after the attack began, General Milburn expressed himself as being disturbed by the logistical situation of I Corps.
+On 10 October, the day after the attack began, Milburn expressed himself as being disturbed by the logistical situation of I Corps.
 He felt that at least 3,000 tons of balanced stocks should be in the Kaesong ammunition supply points.
 But Col. Albert K. Stebbins, Jr., Eighth Army G-4 supply officer, informed him that this could not be accomplished unless all the truck companies were diverted to that task.
 The unfavorable supply situation largely grew out of the fact that during the first half of October (1–17 October) unloading activities at Inchon for Eighth Army were negligible.
 Practically all the port capabilities at that time were engaged in mounting out the 1st Marine Division for the Wonsan operation.
 Levels of some supplies for I Corps were at times reduced to one day, and only selective unloading enabled the supply sections to meet troop requirements.
 Most combat vehicles, such as tanks, operated in the forward zone without knowing whether they would have enough fuel at hand to continue the attack the next day.
 Because it could not support any more troops north of the Han River at this time, Eighth Army had been compelled to undertake the movement north of the 38th Parallel with only I Corps, leaving IX Corps below the river.
-As rapidly as the logistical situation permitted, General Walker intended to move IX Corps into North Korea to help in the drive to the border.
-On 23 October, General Walker informed IX Corps commander General John B. Coulter that ROK III Corps (5th and 11th Divisions) would relieve IX Corps in its zone as soon as practicable for this purpose, and not later than 10 November.
+As rapidly as the logistical situation permitted, Walker intended to move IX Corps into North Korea to help in the drive to the border.
+On 23 October, Walker informed IX Corps commander General John B. Coulter that ROK III Corps (5th and 11th Divisions) would relieve IX Corps in its zone as soon as practicable for this purpose, and not later than 10 November.